Fat cell memories: Why it's hard to maintain healthy weight – DW – 11/22/2024

 This suggests that the memory of obesity primed these fat cells to get larger faster and to take up more nutrients.

 The scientists in Zurich also tried putting mice on a diet to reduce their weight.
-They found that this obesity memory persisted, and that mice gain weight again more rapidly than the mice in the control group.
+They found that this obesity memory persisted, and that these mice gained weight again more rapidly than the mice in the control group.

-"This memory seems to prepare cells to respond quicker to a [high sugar or high fat food] environment, which could be linked to regain of body weight after a diet," von Meyenn told DW via email.
+"This memory seems to prepare cells to respond quicker to a [high sugar or high-fat food] environment, which could be linked to regain of body weight after a diet," von Meyenn told DW.

 Fighting against evolutionary bias towards weight gain